Small business insurance guide

 The amount of insurance that you need depends on the type and size of your business.
 State regulations can also play a part in what you are required to have.
 In general, a business owners policy (BOP) is a great all-around place to start.
 It combines general liability with property insurance to more fully cover you than those policy types can individually.
 Plus, by packaging them together, there is often a savings benefit for the policyholder.

-However, depending on the type of business that you have, a business owners policy may not be sufficient.
-Plus, there are a number of coverage types that — while they may not be required by law — can end up being vitally important to the longevity of your business.
+However, depending on the type of business that you have, a BOP may not be sufficient.
+Plus, there are several coverage types that — while they may not be required by law — can end up being vitally important to the longevity of your business.

 Does a limited liability company (LLC) need business insurance?